Oregon Association of Independent Inns

 The Rogue – Umpqua Scenic Byway – An Oregon Scenic Byway

 Oregon has more designated scenic byways and tour routes than any other state.
-The Oregon Bed and Breakfast Guild is the only State B&B Association and a welcoming inn awaits you as you travel the backroads.
+The Oregon Association of Independent Inns is the only State Association of independent properties and we welcome you as you travel the backroads.
 Thanks Travel Oregon for sharing this information, inspiring our traveling spirits.

 ‘Two Raging Rivers Run Through It.
 From Gold Hill on the Rogue River in Southern Oregon or from Roseburg on the Umpqua River 85 miles north, you’re only moments from enjoying this spectacular route.